ThabisoMagwaza/classList/README.md

 # classList
 This is a simple class list application to demonstrate my competence in nodejs, express, javascript, css, html, bootstrap and git.
 These tools used to to build this application.
+The app is also deployed to azure with automatic test and deployment done using Travis

 ### Fuctionality
 - View current list of students